Cardinal-elect George Koovakad with Pope Francis aboard the papal plane Cardinal-elect George Koovakad with Pope Francis aboard the papal plane (AP)

 The future Cardinal, who credits his diplomatic service in the Church as having offered him unique insight, explained what he believes are the most important priorities of the Church at this time.
 After having traveled with Pope Francis globally in these years afflicted by war, he also described what he believes are the most important tools to achieve peace.

 Born in Chethipuzha, India, on August 11, 1973, the future Cardinal was ordained a priest in 2004 in Changanacherry.
-He entered the diplomatic service of the Holy See and worked in the nunciatures in Algeria, South Korea, Iran, and Costa Rica.
+He entered the diplomatic service of the Holy See and worked in the nunciatures in Algeria, South Korea, Iran, Costa Rica, and Venezuela.

 After celebrating Sunday Mass in a parish during a short visit to Spain, Cardinal-elect Koovakad learned of his appointment through friends in the Vatican who informed him that the Pope had chosen him to be one of the prelates to become Cardinal at the 7 December 2024 Consistory in the Vatican.